Wani’s blood gave new impetus to Kashmir struggle

 telephonic talk with APP said that more than 600,000 Kashmiries have sacrificed their lives to get liberation from illegal, immoral and irrational occupation of Indian forces.

-“There are so heartfelt and tragic stories of the atrocities, horror and
+“There are so heart felt and tragic stories of the atrocities, horror and

 inhumanity that these can not be expressed in words, a teenage girl was made blind by pellet-shots just because the innocent girl opened a window of her second floor room, now she would live life of a handicap”, he said.

-“What was crime of the girl and many others who even don’t know the state affairs around them”, he said adding there were several such stories.
+“What was crime of the girl and many others who even don’t know the state of affairs around them”, he said adding he said there were several such stories.

-He said that India was the worst human rights violater in the world and it was not taking notice of protests.
+He said that India was thea worst human rights violater in the world and it was not taking notice of protests.

-He said that disgraced females and martyrdom of Kashmiri youth like Burhan Muzaffar Wani could never shake kashmiris’resolve to get rid of Indians.
+He said that disgraced females and martyrdom of Kashmiri youth like Burhan Muzaffar Wani could never shake kashmiris resolve to get rid of Indians.

-He said that more vigorous efforts were needed to get support from
+He said that more vigorous efforts were needed to muster support from other countries of the world.

-other countries of the world.”We need support from Azad Kashmir and Pakistan,” he said.
+“We need support from Azad Kashmir and Pakistan,” he said.

 ” World should realize the importance of Kashmir issue as a flash point